 - Saavedra J, Mccoig C, Mallory M, et al. Clinical experience with triple nucleoside (NRTI) combination ZDV/3TC/abacavir (ABC) as initial therapy in HIV-infected children.
-Presented at: 41st Interscience Conference on Antimicrobial Agents and Chemotherapy.
+Interscience Conference on Antimicrobial Agents and Chemotherapy.
 2001.
-Chicago, IL.
+Chicago, Illinois.

 - Handforth J, Sharland M. Triple nucleoside reverse transcriptase inhibitor therapy in children.
 Paediatr Drugs.
 2004;6(3):147-159.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/15170362.